 Why It is Important to Utilise Credit Cards Smartly

 There are a few key takeaways from our findings.
 First, rewards credit cards in Singapore are more generous than their U.S. counterparts because banks make much more money on credit card transactions.
 They can use the transaction revenue to create generous credit card promotions to attract new cardholders.
 Secondly, high prices in Singapore can at least be partially attributed to high merchant fees.
 Because credit cards are widely used in Singapore, prices that people see in stores already embed the payment processing fee.
-Lastly, our discovery highlights the critical importance of making effort to find the best rewards credit cards in Singapore.
+Lastly, our discovery highlights the critical importance of making an effort to find the best rewards credit cards in Singapore.
 If everyone is getting charged to use credit cards, and if the fees are used to provide credit card rewards, you might as well take advantage of those rewards to offset the fee’s impact.